 You can also thaw the twice baked potato in the refrigerator overnight.
-The next day, bake in a preheated 375 degrees oven until heated through, about 20 minutes.
+The next day, bake in a preheated 375 degree oven until heated through, about 20 minutes.

 How Long Will A Twice Baked Potato Keep In The Refrigerator?

 A twice baked potato should be stored in the refrigerator in an airtight container or wrapped tightly in plastic wrap.
-A twice baked potato will keep in the refrigerator for about five days.
+It will keep in the refrigerator for about five days.

 To Reheat A Twice Baked Potato

-Unwrap the potato and bake at 375 degrees for 20 minutes, until the cheese has melted and the inside of the potato is thoroughly heated.
+Unwrap the potato and bake at 375 degrees F (190 degrees C) for 20 minutes, until the cheese has melted and the inside of the potato is thoroughly heated.

 What To Serve With A Twice Baked Potato

 A twice baked potato can be a meal in itself but it also makes a delicious side dish too.
-You might like to consider serving your twice baked potato with any of these recipes:
+You might like to consider serving your potato with any of these recipes:

 Twice Baked Potato Variations

-Although this recipe is one of my favorites, this twice baked potato recipe is easily adaptable.
+Although this recipe is one of my favorites, this potato recipe is easily adaptable.